 You want to immerse yourself in studio practice

 You want the freedom to design.
 You want to see your ideas come to life.
 You’re highly motivated and want to develop your unique style.
 We’ll set you broad assignment briefs which means you can bring your personality, your identity, and your culture into the heart of your designs.
 We’ll encourage you to work independently whilst being on hand to offer support.
 At Herts, you’ll join an inspirational and collaborative community.
 You’ll have the technical facilities to explore your creativity.
 Be curious... now is the time to take risks.
 Our studios have everything you need.
 You’ll have access to mannequins, sewing machines, cutting tables, and metres upon metres of fabric.
 You’ll use Computer Aided Design to visualise and test your ideas.
 We’ll support you to create an inspirational collection.
 To promote your designs.
 Every step of the way you’ll benefit from our expertise and experience.
-We’re rated TEF Gold, which makes us one of the best universities for teaching and support.
 You know you can thrive in the right environment... so do we.
 We want you to feel right at home in our studio.
 This is your place.
 Your space to create.

 You want to study fashion culture